 The AA degree is a selection of courses that complete the freshman and sophomore years.
-The student should request the assistance of the CBC assigned dedicated faculty member and/or CBC college advisor for help in determining the course selections.
-Each four-year college and university do not agree on the same list of courses for meeting requirements for the same degree.
-Students must select a major field of study and identify the senior institution for transfer, the CBC dedicated faculty member and/or CBC college advisor will assist the student in developing a degree plan consistent with that institution's requirements.
-This partnership between the student, CBC assigned dedicated faculty member, CBC college advisor, CBC identified AA degree plans, and the student's choice of a Texas four-year college and university will work together to ensure the maximum transfer credit for CBC courses and CBC graduates.
+The student should request the assistance of the CBC faculty member and/or success coach for help in determining the course selections.
+Each four-year college and university may not agree on the same list of courses for meeting requirements for the same degree.
+Students must select a major field of study and identify the senior institution for transfer, the CBC faculty member and/or success coach will assist the student in developing a degree plan consistent with that institution's requirements.
+This partnership between the student, CBC faculty member, success coach, CBC identified AA degree plans, and the student's choice of a Texas four-year college and university will work together to ensure the maximum transfer credit for CBC courses and CBC graduates.